 - Planning permission will be needed for rooms used as accommodation.

-- In National Parks and Areas of Outstanding Natural Beauty, the maximum area to be covered by outbuildings that are more than 20 metres from house is 10 square metres.
+- In National Parks and Areas of Outstanding Natural Beauty, the maximum area to be covered by outbuildings that are more than 20m from house is 10 sq m.

 Most PD rights do not allow changes to the front of your house, but building a porch is an exception.
-So long as the porch is not taller than 3m; within 2m of a boundary next to a highway; or over 3m square; it can be added without planning permission.
+So long as the porch is not taller than 3m; within 2m of a boundary next to a highway; or over 3 sq m; it can be added without planning permission.